ubports/locationd/docs/reference/available-providers.md

 # Available Providers

 locationd comes with a set of builtin providers.
-Each provider will retrieve positioning data from a source and hand it to the locationd service which will forward it to its users.
+Providers retrieve positioning data from a source (eg. GPS) and pass it to locationd for processing.

 This page lists all existing providers and gives necessary information.